(b. 1988, London, UK)

-Where possible I like to be practical and learn new skills, be they woodworking or programming.
+Where possible I like to be practical and learn new skills, be they woodworking, electronics or programming.
 I enjoy taking apart machinery to see how it works, trying to solve problems I have without resorting to buying ready-made solutions by making my own things.

 Most of the images I take at the moment are with film cameras.
 Though it’s really more about the image than the technique, part of the enjoyment I have found with doing so physical nature of working with film and paper.
 The tactile quality of handling everything is something I find energising and having limitations forced on my by my choices of equipment end up allowing more space for thinking about the what, not the how.

 In the past however I have taken a photograph of myself every day for six years (digitally) despite not enjoying having images taken of myself and with no intention of showing them.
 It was called Amateur Narcissism.

 Some of my latest work experiments have involved both my interests in origami and photography.
 I have been folding light sensitive paper and projecting images onto it to create three dimensional prints I wanted to escape the idea that an image has to be a flat and effectively dimensionless object, making use of the pictures inherent position in space.

 My practice is still very much in a state of development, which is why I wanted the time to experiment.
 The majority of what I do has been self taught through trial and error, though the more I do the more I learn about what fits my working patterns.
 I really thrive when there are people I can ask questions of and learn from, much of the improvement and change has come when I have found likeminded people to work alongside.

 As is often the best way, the people who have most influenced me are from disparate artistic backgrounds.
 I try to keep and open mind where possible and to seek out as many different influences as possible.